RaptorRepack/MSVC/Readme.md

 Read The Notes
 --------------

-• Microsoft visual C++ redistributable project folder name  is (MSVC).
+• Microsoft visual C++ redistributable project folder name  is MSVC.

 • This microsoft visual c++ redistributable all data found on Microsoft servers.